Edited – August, 2020

-Dear Young Filmmakers and Photographers
+Dear Young and “New” Filmmakers, Photographers –

 Her name was Sarah.
-She was an experienced Camera Assistant in a Union.
-She was young.
+She was a Camera Assistant in a Union.
+She was young but experienced.

-In your career, you will be asked to work in dangerous places.
-Some will be glaringly unsafe, others maybe not so obvious.
-An order might even be as crazy as setting up on an active railroad line!
-But more likely it will be near busy traffic, on the top of a building, over deep water, in bad weather, close to explosives, or worst of all — shooting anything anywhere with a crew that has zero experience doing what they are about to do.
-From the next giant action adventure movie and a crew of a thousand to shooting french-fry grease in a studio with a crew of three – you will find yourself in the shadow of risk one day.
+In your career you will be asked to work in dangerous places.
+Some will be glaringly unsafe while others may be not so obvious.
+A location shoot might be as crazy as setting up on an active railroad line!
+But more likely it will be near busy traffic, on the top of a building, over deep water, in bad weather, close to explosives, or craziest of all — shooting anything anywhere with a crew that has zero experience doing what they are about to do.
+Still, the worst are set leaders who simply don’t care… yep, they’re out there.

 Sets should be controlled environments where artists in filmmaking and photography can work comfortably and safely.
-Terms such as owned, permitted, and locked-up should mean, that you as a professional crew member, are now safe to proceed to do what we all love.
-NEVER EVER should you be on any set – in fear of injury or by no means, working and waiting to escape from danger at a second’s notice.
+Terms such as owned, permitted, and locked-up should mean, that you as a professional crew member are now safe to proceed to do what we all love.
+NEVER EVER should you be on any set, in fear of injury or by no means, working and waiting to escape from danger at a second’s notice.

 If you ever need to shoot anything in a dangerous environment, SAFETY is always first.
 Many discussions should be had, permissions need to be granted, safety meetings should be held and those measures need to be applied, experienced professionals MUST be part of the crew, and ALL of your sets need to be CONTROLLED.